eurodyn/Qlack2-Bower-angular-pubsub/README.md

 # qlack-2-bower-angular-pubsub

-> An AngularJS wrapper for qlack2-bower-pubsub
+An AngularJS wrapper for qlack2-bower-pubsub

+## How to build
+`gulp build`